BlockhostOfficial/ddos-prot-mc-servers/README.md

 # For large networks

 - TCPShield - the 100 or 250 USD plan a month is what you would be looking at.
-Extremely fast support, load balancing, great panel and CloudFlare Spectrum for smaller ping if needed.
-Used by MrBeast Event Server, LTT, PebbleHost, MineSuperior, Vortex, Lunar and many others - https://tcpshield.com/#clients
+Extremely fast support, load balancing, great panel, and Cloudflare Spectrum for smaller ping if needed.
+Used by MrBeast Event Server, LTT, PebbleHost, MineSuperior, Vortex, Lunar, and many others - https://tcpshield.com/#clients
 - CosmicGuard - you might have to do some tricks to save bandwidth and lower the costs.
 Used by 2b2t, Tebex, Chess.com, Wynncraft, Cosmic.
 - Tempest - Dedicated Servers with 10Gbit port and 6.5Tbps Path.net DDoS Protection.
-- CloudFlare - The most expensive but 42Tbit DDoS Protection isn't cheap.
-CloudFlare has many locations too.
+- Cloudflare - The most expensive but 42Tbit DDoS Protection isn't cheap.
+Cloudflare has many locations too.
 Used by Hypixel.

 # Lowering the bandwidth usage
 - Lower view distance
-- set compression-level to 256 in your velocity config, this will increase cpu usage at the cost of lower bandwidth usage (if you run without a proxy, set it in server.properties, but if you do run with a proxy, set it to -1 on all of your paper servers)
+- set compression-level to 256 in your velocity config, this will increase CPU usage at the cost of lower bandwidth usage (if you run without a proxy, set it in server.properties, but if you do run with a proxy, set it to -1 on all of your paper servers)
 - block some packets like 2b2t does in their queue (more on this soon)

 # Contact
 Discord: qbasty#0001